Stanley-Zhao/BookLib/ReadMe.txt

 ****************************************************************************************

 !!!
-EDMX project is useless for deployement, it's only for using desiner of Entity Framework !!!
+EDMX project is useless for deployement, it's only for using designer of Entity Framework !!!